AninditaBasu/writing-technically/docs/source/courses-dita-authoring-infotype.md

 ##  Exercise

 Writing in DITA is about segragating content into topic types.
-To get some practise into this task, look at the following books and chunk its content into one or more blocks of _concept_, _task_, and _reference_.
-Use any text editor that you like.
+Look at the following books and chunk their content into one or more blocks of _concept_, _task_, and _reference_.
+For the exercise, use any text editor that you like.

 -  [Astrolabe Treatise](_static/chaucer_astrolabe_treatise.pdf)
 -  [Knitting, Crochet, and Netting](_static/knitting_crochet_netting.pdf)

-Or, if you'd rather do things from scratch, how about this: Imagine that you've been asked to produce documentation for a musical instrument called _shehnai_.
+If you'd rather do things from scratch, how about this: Imagine that you've been asked to produce documentation for a musical instrument called _shehnai_.
 Think of what all you'll write, and note down these section names or titles of the parts of your document (which, effectively, means that you're creating an outline or a table of contents for your document).
 Think of the questions that these parts are going to answer.
 Then, label these parts as _concept_, _task_, and _reference_.
 Again, use any text editor that you're comfortable with.

 ![Stamp from India showing the legendary Bismillah Khan](/images/bismillah_khan.jpg)

 <hr/>

-Lessons:

 ```{include} courses-dita-authoring-toc.md
 ```